 Agricultural/Country Shows may be eligible for funding through the Country Shows Support Package.

-The Community Events Program opened Thursday 7 April and closes 24 June 2022.
+The Community Events Program opened Thursday 7 April and closed 24 June 2022.
 This program will fund eligible regional NSW councils to deliver local community events that support economic and social recovery across regional NSW.